Tweeters are an essential part of a fully equipped car audio setup.

 Re-mounting and installation

-Once you have removed the car speakers, you can now re-mount it along with the tweeter.
+Once you have removed the car speakers, you can now re-mount them along with the tweeter.
 However, before you do it, make sure that the fit is secure first.

 Once you’ve done that, you can now install the tweeter depending on your preferred mounting of choice.